ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 #### Bootstrap

+v4.1.3.
+Code &copy; MIT
-Currently v4.1.3.
-Code licensed MIT, docs CC BY 3.0.
+Docs CC BY 3.0.

+#### Passages

+1. Created the webpage using Github pages.
+2. Added the map using **leaflet.js**, and we added GeoJSON data (regions and provinces) to draw layers on it